davidforrest/1080-toolkit/resources/canvas/syllabus/2021syllabus.md

 Then we'll dive right in to a discussion of sound waves and the universal wave equation, as well as some properties of sound propagation, like the speed of sound, refraction, reflection, and diffraction.
 We'll also go over some history of how we've come to understand these phenomena and how they have been exploited throughout human history.

-There's lots to watch before we meet on Wednesday, so take a look early and be sure to give yourself enough time!

 <br>

 #### **Calendar and Announcements**
-- Fall semester begins Weds 9/2 (Monday schedule)
+- Fall semester begins Weds 9/1 (Monday schedule)
 - No lab meetings this week

 <br>